kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 should **offer a controlled and uncontrolled version**.
-For example, the `Pagination` component can be uncontrolled in the sense that it handles its own state (which page you are on) when clicking arrows, but it also accepts an optional `currentPage` prop which allows the user to control its state.
+For example, the `Pagination` component can be uncontrolled in the sense that it handles its own state (which page you are on) when clicking arrows, but it also accepts an optional `selectedPage` prop which allows the user to control its state.

 This means these components should always have two optional props:

 - Value that is being controlled.
 - Initial value (for when it is not controlled).
-This prop should always be prefixed with `default` - e.g. `initialPage`.
+This prop should always be prefixed with `default` - e.g. `defaultSelectedPage`.

 ### Custom Styling

 Since this component library was created for usage within Kadena, the components are very opinionated in terms of functionality and style.
-For this reason, we wanted to be very strict with props and styling which is why **most components currently do not accept a classname prop to alter styles**.
-Layout components (Box, Stack, Grid) should be used when positioning components as they expose more styling props and accept a className prop for more customization.
-If a new style/iteration is needed for a component, we can discuss adding this with a designer.
+For this reason, we wanted to be very strict with props and styling while components are still in development to reduce inconsistencies across different applications.
+However when a component's feature set and style is finalized and mature, we will expose a classname prop to allow consumers to further customize styles for their usecase.

-> NOTE: We are starting off strict, but if necessary, we can reassess whether or
-> not we want to start accepting additional styles

 ### Storybook, Chromatic, & Testing